quicwg/base-drafts/draft-ietf-quic-recovery.md

 ACK-only:

-: Any packet containing only an ACK frame.
+: Any packet containing only one or more ACK frame(s).

 In-flight: